dougeby/IntuneDocs/intune-azure/manage-apps/what-is-app-management.md

 ms.prod:
 ms.service: microsoft-intune
 ms.technology:
 ms.assetid:

 # optional metadata

 #ROBOTS:
 #audience:
 #ms.devlang:
 ms.reviewer:
 ms.suite: ems
 #ms.tgt_pltfrm:
 #ms.custom:

 ---

-# What is app management with Microsoft Intune?
+# What is app management with the Intune Azure preview?

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

 Use the Microsoft Intune **Mobile Apps** workload to manage settings and features on all of the devices you manage.

 When you open this workload, you'll see the following options: